danielbh/project52/README.md

 # Project52 Golange Challenge

 This repo is an attempt at 52 Go Projects in 52 weeks.
 I'm doing this to gain experience in different domains that my day job does not cover.
 And for fun (Obviously)!
 I completely expect to fail.

-Let's see how I do.
+I've separated projects into different subdomains, those domains are:

+* Distributed Systems
+* Algos & DS
+* Data intensive Applications
+* Application Development
+* Networking and Protocols
+* Security

 Inspired by [kkdai](https://github.com/kkdai/project52)